Interestship1-0/Celebrity-look-a-like/Project Guides/README.md

 2. large model of 68 point predictor

-I have implemented both the models
+I have implemented both the models:

   1.The Feature_Extraction_with_small_model.ipynb has small model for feature extraction of dataset and it would generate celeb_embb.pickle file 2.Similairy,Feature_Extraction_with_large_model.ipynb has large model for feature extraction of dataset and it would